Banks of the Philippines

 General information

-In the Banks of the Philippines method, when processing a purchase by using Gate, the merchant web service is required to do the following:
+To process a purchase through Gate by using the Banks of the Philippines method, the merchant's web service is required to do the following:

 1. Send a request with all the required parameters and signature to the ecommpay URL.

-1. A customer initiates a purchase through Banks of the Philippines on the merchant's web service side.
+1. A customer initiates a purchase by using the Banks of the Philippines method in the web service.

 2. The web service sends the request for processing the purchase by using Gate to the specified ecommpay URL.

-6. The payment platform performs the internal payment request processing and redirects the request to the provider service.
+6. The payment platform performs further processing of the request (with parameter consistency check) and sends it to the bank service.

-7. The request is processed on the provider side.
+7. The request is processed on the bank service side.

-8. The provider service sends the data for redirecting the customer to the provider service to the payment platform.
+8. The bank service sends the redirection data to the payment platform.

-12. The payment is processed on the provider side.
+12. The purchase is processed in the bank service.

-15. The provider service sends the payment result notification to the payment platform.
+15. The bank service sends the payment result notification to the payment platform.

 Request format

-There are several things you must consider when using purchase requests in the Banks of the Philippines method:
+There are several things you need to consider when sending purchase requests by using the Banks of the Philippines method:

 • Object payment—payment information: